 Most repetitive stress injuries have similar symptoms because they stem from inflammation somewhere in the body.
 Here is a list of some of the most commonly reported symptoms:

 - Assuming awkward body positions to make certain actions less painful

 - The coldness of hands that persists despite attempts to warm them

 - Tingling sensation or numbness

 - Using your non-dominant hand if using your dominant hand causes pain

 People who work in highly stressful jobs, don’t get enough sleep, have loose joints, or who lead a sedentary lifestyle have a greater risk than other workers of developing one of these conditions.

 At Terry Katz & Associates, we understand that fighting for your rightful workers’ compensation benefits can be extremely stressful.
-We want you to know that our experienced attorneys are here to represent your interests.
+We want you to know that our experienced New York Workers compensation repetitive stress injury attorneys are here to represent your interests.
 Please contact our office at 888-488-7459 to request a free consultation with one of our workers’ compensation attorneys today.